 With more than 2,575 acres to explore, Middlesex Fells Reservation has plenty to offer any hiker.
-But it's the epic Skyline Trail that will attract serious hikers looking for a true challenge.
-The route leads you over seven miles of incredibly rough and rocky terrain, climbing up and down the local hills in the process.
+But it's the epic Skyline Trail that will draw serious hikers looking for a true challenge.
+The route takes adventurous outdoor enthusiasts over seven miles of incredibly rough and rocky terrain, climbing up and down the local hills multiple times in the process.
 The route passes through thickly wooded forests and past several lakes along the way, making it a scenic walk for those who are up for it.
-Plan to dedicate about five hours to the trek, and don't forget to climb up the observation tower to take in some breathtaking views of the surrounding landscape.
+Plan to dedicate about five hours to the trek, and be sure to climb up the observation tower to get the best views of the surrounding landscape.
 You'll be glad that you did.

-Its name sounds ominous, but hikers will find a lot to like at World's End, a nature preserve located just 15 miles outside of the city, but at times it feels like an entirely different setting.
-The 251-acre park features rolling hills, scenic shorelines, and even beautiful views of the Boston skyline.
-More importantly, World's End offers 4.5 miles of walking trails and carriage paths to explore, giving visitors the sense that they have stepped backward in time.
-Most of the routes range from easy to moderate hiking, making them doable for nearly anyone.
-Day hikers can stroll through lush forests and wander past granite cliffs while numerous species of birds zip from tree to tree overhead.
+While its name does sound rather ominous, hikers will find a lot to like at World's End.
+The idyllic nature preserve is located just 15 miles outside of the city, but at times it feels like an entirely different setting.
+The 251-acre park features rolling hills, scenic shorelines, and even beautiful views of the Boston skyline in the distance.
+More importantly, World's End offers 4.5 miles of walking trails and carriage paths to explore, giving visitors the sense that they have stepped back in time.
+Most of the routes range from easy to moderate hiking, making them accessible to nearly anyone.
+Day hikers can stroll through lush forests and wander past granite cliffs while numerous species of colorful birds zip from tree to tree overhead.

-In addition to being a great hiking destination, World's End also offers visitors the opportunity to go kayaking, trail running, birding, and horseback riding as well.
-In the winter, snowshoeing and cross-country skiing take center stage, with an avid group of active outdoor athletes taking to the trails even in cold weather. .
+In addition to being a great hiking destination, World's End also offers visitors the opportunity to go kayaking, trail running, birding, and horseback riding throughout the spring, summer and fall.
+During the winter, snowshoeing and cross-country skiing take center stage, with an avid group of active outdoor athletes taking to the trails even in cold weather. .

 Breakheart is a good location not only for hikers, but cyclists and equestrian riders too.
-The waters found within the reservation offer good fishing, and swimming is allowed, too.
+The waters found within the reservation offer excellent fishing, and swimming is allowed in the lakes too.

-Located about 20 miles out of Boston near the town of Lincoln, travelers will find a place called Mount Misery.
-Don't let the name fool you however, as it isn't nearly as daunting as its name would imply.
-The park covers about 227 acres, and its namesake "mountain" is just a 284-foot hill located at its center.
-The entire area is teeming with wildlife, making it easy to spot deer, squirrels, chipmunks, and a variety of bird species while wandering along the well marked paths.
-Wander to the top of the hill, and you'll find lovely views of both the Sudbury River and Fairhaven Bay as well, making it walk well worth the effort.
+Located just 20 miles out of Boston near the town of Lincoln, travelers will find a place called Mount Misery.
+Don't let the name fool you however, as it isn't nearly as daunting or scary as it would seem.
+The park covers about 227 acres, and its namesake "mountain" is just a 284-foot hill located at the center.
+A trek to the top may leave you a little out of breath, but isn't exactly "misery."
+At the top you'll find lovely views of both the Sudbury River and Fairhaven Bay as well, making it walk well worth the effort.